 This page includes affiliate links that support independent bookstores as well as my own calling to curate enriching literature, at no additional cost to you.

-Around that same time, on a serendipitous trip to my local library, I came across the book African American Poetry: 250 Years of Struggle & Song.
+On a recent trip to my local library, I came across the book African American Poetry: 250 Years of Struggle & Song.
 Before discovering this recently published anthology, I had not been very excited about this particular visit to the library; I was mainly going to return an overdue book.
 For the sake of COVID precautions, DC libraries are not currently allowing anyone to enter them.
 Patrons must return books at the outside slots, and then pick up previously requested books at the door.
 So I had modest expectations for this trip, where I knew that a book that only mildly interested me was ready for pickup.

 After returning the overdue text, I approached the library entrance to pick up my new book.
 Though I could not enter the library, I did see a display table of works for Black History Month situated inside, right beside the door.
 One of those books was African American Poetry.
 I asked the librarian if I could check out that anthology, right then and there–no need for a hold, no need to return at a later time.
 He said I could.
 Given all the restrictions this past year, and how logistically difficult things have become, this moment of spontaneity felt like such a breath of fresh, virus-free air!
 I went home with a book that truly excited me.